Holidays

 Leaf cookies (via Canva)

 Step away from the spooky and create some chewy treats that celebrate the season with these Autumnal leaf cookies.
-These colorful cookies bring out the Fall season colors which also make fantastic Thanksgiving desserts.
+These colorful cookies bring out the beauty of fall's vibrant colors, which also make for fantastic Thanksgiving desserts.

-These are very similar to the Halloween candy cookies, but this time they're filled with glorious chocolate.
-Place all your leftover Halloween candy inside the dough, and maybe a few eyeballs too for that extra spooky factor.
+These are very similar to our Halloween candy cookies, but this time they're filled with glorious chocolate.
+Place your leftover Halloween candy inside the dough and maybe a few eyeballs too for that extra spooky factor.

 32. Chocolate-Dipped Spiderweb Cookies